Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/rules/rest.md

 # Lifeform advantages

-After resting:
+After resting, by consuming extra resources:
-- Mutants can snack to gain an extra d4 hitpoints, if rolling over maximum, the excess hitpoints last until next rest
+- Mutants can snack to gain an extra d4 hitpoints, excess hitpoints last until next rest
 - Dirtlings can hydrate to remove an extra whooped point (minimum zero).
-- Robots can recharge to gain an extra d2 flexes and d2 magicks, if rolling over maximum, the excess flewes and magicks last until next rest.
+- Robots can repair to gain an extra d2 flexes, excess flexes last until next rest.
-- Cyborgs can choose to snack or recharge.
+- Cyborgs can choose to snack or repair.